The 28 Best and Worst Pumpkin Spice Foods

 Zupa packs its Whole30-approved gazpacho with anti-inflammatory ingredients including ginger, sage, nutmeg, and cinnamon as well as fiber-filled pumpkin, sweet potato, apple, and butternut squash for a rounded meal that will crush fall cravings.
 The sip is also infused with 10 grams of grass-fed collagen peptides, which help keep skin youthful and locks long and strong.

 Kind Nut & Spices Caramel Almond Pumpkin Spice Granola Bars

-Here’s a granola bar that’s kind to your weight-loss goals.
+Here's a granola bar that's kind to your weight-loss goals.
 This limited edition flavor, which can be found online, is a great choice for between-meal snacking.
-Bite into 15 grams of healthy fat and then head to the gym.
+Bite into 15 grams of healthy fats, real pumpkin, and just 5 grams of sugar before heading to the gym.
 According to a study in The Journal of the International Society of Sports Nutrition, almonds—one of the main ingredients in this bar—can help you burn more fat and carbs during workouts.